graysky2/streamzap/README.md

 Getting the [Streamzap USB remote](http://www.streamzap.com/consumer/pc_remote/index.php) to work with Kodi under Linux is fairly straight forward.

 ## Update Jan/2023
-My recommended method for using this remote with Kodi is not longer via lirc.
-This presented disconnects in functionality running kodi-x11 vs kodi-gbm.
-The most general implementation for using this remote with Kodi, is allowing the kernel driver to see it and adjusting the keymapping to suit Kodi.
+My recommended method for using this remote with Kodi is no longer via lirc.
+Doing so presents disconnects in functionality running kodi-x11 vs kodi-gbm.
+The most general implementation for using this remote with Kodi, is to allow the kernel driver to see it as a keyboard, not a remote, and to adjust the keymapping to suit Kodi.

 * The really old (details for mythtv, mplayer, other) has been archived in [streamzap/old](https://github.com/graysky2/streamzap/tree/old) for those interested.
 * The method using lirc (works fine for x11 but not for gbm) has been archived in [streamzap/lirc](https://github.com/graysky2/streamzap/tree/lirc) for those interested.